 Bank of America All Visa-branded Bank of America cards have pay-per-use roadside dispatch, currently $69.95, that provides emergency roadside assistance, towing and locksmith services.

-Capital One Capital One cardholders who have Visa Platinum or Signature cards have access to pay-per-use Roadside Dispatch® through Visa.
-Also, Capital One cardholders who have a Platinum, World or World Elite Mastercard have access to the Master RoadAssist® Service through Mastercard, which is also pay per use.
+Capital One Capital One cardholders with Visa Platinum or Signature cards can use Visa's pay-per-use Roadside Dispatch® service.
+Also, Capital One cardholders with a Platinum, World or World Elite Mastercard have access to Mastercard's pay-per-use Master RoadAssist® Service.

 Chase All Chase Visa credit cards offer roadside dispatch, and cardholders pay a flat rate of $69.95.
 All Chase Mastercards offer roadside assistance and rates vary by service provider.
 A few select cards offer a more enhanced service, such as the J.P.
 Morgan Card, Chase Sapphire Reserve®, United Club℠ Infinite Card (consumer and business), United℠ Explorer Card, United MileagePlus® Presidential PlusSM Card (consumer and business) and Ritz-Carlton Rewards Credit Card.
 You can call for a jump-start, tow, tire change, locksmith or gas delivery, and you're covered for up to $50 per incident up to four times a year.